tpunt/PHP7-Reference/README.md

 ## Features

 ### Combined Comparison Operator
-The combined comparison operator (or spaceship operator) is a short-hand notation for performing three-way comparisons from two operands.
+The combined comparison operator (or spaceship operator) is a shorthand notation for performing three-way comparisons from two operands.
 It has an integer return value that can be either:

-* positive integer (if the left-hand operand is greater than the right-hand operand)
+* a positive integer (if the left-hand operand is greater than the right-hand operand)
 * 0 (if both operands are equal)
-* negative integer (if the right-hand operand is greater than the left-hand operand)
+* a negative integer (if the right-hand operand is greater than the left-hand operand)

 The operator has the same precedence as the equality operators (`==`, `!=`, `===`, `!==`) and has the exact same behaviour as the other loose comparison operators (`<`, `>=`, etc).
 It is also non-associative like them too, so chaining of the operands (like `1 <=> 2 <=> 3`) is not allowed.